jeffreyclu/interactive-stacking/README.md

 8. In the terminal window, run the command `cd interactive-stacking` to change the working directory

-9. Open a browser, login to Google and create a [Google Sheet](https://www.google.com/sheets/about/) with the following structure:
+9. Open a browser, login to Google and create a [Google Sheet](https://www.google.com/sheets/about/) with the following structure (you can copy [this sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSzC0IpB45knvuUiViF7I1XjwIM8dF98U2M89qDSc1l9IdEAj_de9FFLjRgVPOTn7nqmXvELyaQssPN/pubhtml) as a starting point):
      - One sheet called Levels with the following structure:

    ![Levels Screenshot](https://raw.githubusercontent.com/jeffreyclu/interactive-stacking/master/README.assets/Screen%20Shot%202020-10-28%20at%202.30.48%20PM.png)